jaipkapoor99/Tic-Tac-Toe/README.md

-# Modern Tic Tac Toe Game
+# Modern Tic-Tac-Toe: A Revitalized Classic

-A sleek and modern implementation of the classic Tic Tac Toe game using HTML, CSS, and JavaScript.
-Features a responsive design, smooth animations, and an intuitive user interface built with Tailwind CSS.
+This project presents a completely modernized version of the classic Tic-Tac-Toe game.
+Originally a basic implementation, it has been transformed with a sleek, contemporary user interface and experience, leveraging Tailwind CSS for styling and a robust development setup.
+The codebase has been thoroughly documented to ensure clarity and maintainability.

 ## Quick Start